23 min read

 In Sobot Rimulator, the separation between the robot “computer” and the (simulated) physical world is embodied by the file

-robot_supervisor_interface.py, which defines the entire API for interacting with the “real world” as such:
+robot_supervisor_interface.py, which defines the entire API for interacting with the “real robot” sensors and motors:

-read_proximity_sensors()returns an array of 9 values in the sensors’ native format
+read_proximity_sensors()returns an array of nine values in the sensors’ native format

-read_wheel_encoders()returns an array of 2 values indicating total ticks since start
+read_wheel_encoders()returns an array of two values indicating total ticks since the start